 Some potential victims have turned the tables on the scam artists.
 A Web site called 419 Eater urges people who have encountered scams to return the favor with scambaiting.
 The site defines scambaiting as luring scam artists into drawn-out correspondence in an effort to waste their time and resources.
 Some have gone so far as to convince the scam artists to travel halfway across the world or even carve a replica of a Commodore 64 computer out of wood!
 It turns out scam artists are just as vulnerable to greed as their victims.

 Stay on alert, don't believe everything you read and always think before you click.
-To learn more about scams, take a look at the links on the next page.
+To learn more about scams, take a look at the links below.